 GSTC Certified – the Global Sustainable Tourism Council provides global standards for sustainable travel and tourism, as well as international accreditation for sustainable tourism Certification Bodies.
 Booking sites that offer GSTC certified sustainable are bookdifferent, EcoHotels, and Transat.

-BRAZIL SAFETY TIPS
+BRAZIL TRAVEL SAFETY

 In Brazil, it really depends on where you’re going to know if one area is more of a safety concern than another.
 Keep in mind, Brazil is a very large country.
 Theft or pickpocketing, which could happen in most places to be honest, could be a concern.

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.